Ternary and quaternary positroids: Main results

-In this section, we characterize the ternary positroids and ternary positroid envelope classes.
+In this subsection, we characterize the ternary and quaternary matroids with positroid orderings by their sets of minimal forbidden minors.
 We begin by studying the structure of the ternary positroids.
 By Theorems~\ref{thm:pos-direct-sum} and \ref{thm:pos-canon-tree-iff}, every positroid can be decomposed into direct sums and $2$-sums of positroids that are $3$-connected, circuits, or cocircuits.
 For any field $\mathbb{F}$, the direct sum or $2$-sum of $\mathbb{F}$-linear matroids is itself $\mathbb{F}$-linear.
 So, in characterizing the ternary positroids, it is sufficient to characterize the ordered $3$-connected matroids, circuits, and cocircuits that are ternary positroids.
 Every ordered circuit and cocircuit is a graphic positroid, which are all regular and therefore ternary.
 Furthermore, any $3$-connected matroid on fewer than four elements is a circuit or a cocircuit, so it remains to characterize the $3$-connected ternary positroids on at least four elements.

 To do so, we first consider the class of matroids called \emph{gammoids}, which contains all positroids as shown in~\cite{chidiac2021positroids}.
 We direct the reader to~\cite{oxley2006matroid} for a formal introduction to gammoids.
 Here, we will make use of the following result characterizing the $3$-connected ternary gammoids on at least four elements to constrain the class of $3$-connected ternary positroids.
 Note that $\mathcal{W}^r$ is the rank-$r$ whirl, which we will define shortly.